 Dr Robert Jaggs-Fowler is a Commander of the Most Venerable Order of the Hospital of St John of Jerusalem (CStJ), a Fellow of the Royal Society of Arts (FRSA), a Freeman of the City of London and a Liveryman in the Worshipful Society of Apothecaries of London.

 He holds Medical Degrees (MB BS) from the University of London, a Master of Laws degree (LLM) in Medical Law and Ethics, from the De Montfort, University of Leicester, a Master of Arts degree (MA) in Spirituality, Theology and Health, from Durham University, and a Certificate of Humanities (CertHum) from the Open University.

-Robert is a Fellow of the Royal College of General Practitioners (FRCGP), and a Member of the Faculty of Medical Leadership and Management (MFMLM).
+Robert is a Fellow of the Royal College of General Practitioners (FRCGP), and a former member of the Faculty of Medical Leadership and Management (MFMLM).

-In 2015, Robert was appointed as a Trustee and Director for Lincolnshire Chaplaincy Services in the Diocese of Lincoln.
+Between 2015-2018, Robert was a Trustee and Director for Lincolnshire Chaplaincy Services in the Diocese of Lincoln.